f0e/letterboxd-trakt-sync/readme.md

   - Name: letterboxd-trakt-sync
   - Redirect URI: `urn:ietf:wg:oauth:2.0:oob`
   - Enable the /scrobble permission.
-- Leave the trakt_oauth values as null, these will be populated by the script.
+- Leave the internal values as null, these will be populated by the script.

 ## Usage (Manual)